rpax/MASSIS/_tutorials/05-perception.md

 ## Implementation

-We can model the behavior of the agents with the flowchart below:
+The behavior of the agents in this case can be modelled with the flowchart below:

 ![Flowchart of the behaviour of an agent](http://i.imgur.com/UNrajuM.png)

 ### Conditions
-Conditions of the flowchart can be implemented as follows:
+The conditions of the flowchart can be implemented as follows:

 - Checking whether the agent is tagged.
 This can be done in two ways: